 Customer density can affect coverage too

-During busy trading periods, large numbers of customers can absorb and weaken wireless signals, particularly in crowded areas near entrances, promotional displays and checkout zones.
+Large numbers of customers can also reduce wireless performance by absorbing Wi-Fi signals, particularly around entrances, promotional areas and checkout zones.

 🔹 Slower network performance